SquadHouseDev/SquadHouse/README.md

 **Required Must-have Stories**

+* User can sign up via phone number.
+* User can logout of their account
+* Users can search up other users.
 * User can create a new audio room with designated participants/groups of people.
-* User can sign up via phone number.
 * User can see currently open audio rooms of people they follow.
 * User can see audio rooms of other topics they might possibly be interested in.
 * User can see other people currently in the audio room they are with
 * User can see their own profile and the profiles of others and edit with interests
-* User can create a new event/schedule it
-* User can logout of their account
-* Users can search up other users.
 * User can invite people.

 **Optional Nice-to-have Stories**